The FX Audio DAC-X6 is a Digital Audio Decoder and amplifier with multiple input options and a budget-friendly price.

-About the company (translated with Google): Founded in 2009, we are engaged in R & D digital amplifier, audio decoder, amp, HIFI PC desktops digital amplifier, power amplifier boards, background audio systems, digital amplifier board and other products.
-The company is committed to cutting-edge technology products, developing the best products, the best services to meet customer demand, in the face of fierce competition, fast-changing market. we will of “quality-oriented, the credibility of the soul” of the corporate philosophy and the “rapid response, immediate action” style of work to fair and reasonable prices, good quality products, good pre-sale, sale, service, for all the friends.
+About the company (translated with Google): Founded in 2009, we are engaged in R & D digital amplifiers, audio decoders, amp, HIFI PC desktops digital amplifiers, power amplifier boards, background audio systems, digital amplifier boards and other products.
+The company is committed to cutting-edge technology products, developing the best products, and the best services to meet customer demand, in the face of fierce competition, in a fast-changing market. we will of “quality-oriented, the credibility of the soul” of the corporate philosophy and the “rapid response, immediate action” style of work to fair and reasonable prices, good quality products, good pre-sale, sale, service, for all the friends.

 Disclaimer: I purchased this product on Aliexpress from the ICAIRN Audio store.
 I have no affiliation with the company or the store and this review is based on my personal opinions and experience.